New Jersey: Sexual orientation and gender identity

-New Jersey is an LGBTQ+ friendly state.
-Same-sex marriage in New Jersey has been legally recognized since October 21, 2013, the effective date of a trial court ruling invalidating New Jersey's restriction then of marriage to persons of different sexes.
+New Jersey is widely regarded as an LGBTQ+ friendly state and is now home to more gay villages per square mile than any other U.S. state.
+Same-sex marriage in New Jersey has been legally recognized since October 21, 2013, the effective date of a trial court ruling invalidating New Jersey's restriction of marriage to persons of different sexes at the time.
 In September 2013, Mary C. Jacobson, Assignment Judge of the Mercer Vicinage of the Superior Court, ruled that as a result of the U.S. Supreme Court's June 2013 decision in United States v.
 Windsor, the Constitution of New Jersey requires the state to recognize same-sex marriages.

-Gayborhoods have emerged in New Jersey, in Asbury Park, Maplewood, Montclair, and Lambertville.
-Trenton, the state capital of New Jersey, elected Reed Gusciora, its first openly gay mayor, in 2018, and Jennifer Williams, New Jersey’s first openly transgender city councilmember, in 2022.
-In June 2018, Maplewood, Essex County unveiled permanent rainbow-colored crosswalks to celebrate LGBTQ pride, a feature displayed by only a few other towns in the world, including Rahway, Union County, which unveiled its own rainbow-colored crosswalks in June 2019.
+Numerous gayborhoods have emerged in New Jersey, most prominently in Jersey City, Asbury Park, Maplewood, Montclair, and Lambertville.
+Trenton, the state capital of New Jersey, elected Reed Gusciora, its first openly gay mayor, in 2018, and Jennifer Williams, New Jersey's first openly transgender city councilmember, in 2022.
+In June 2018, Maplewood, Essex County unveiled permanent rainbow-colored crosswalks to celebrate LGBTQ pride.
+Rahway, Union County, also unveiled its own rainbow-colored crosswalks in June 2019.
 In January 2019, New Jersey Governor Phil Murphy signed legislation mandating LGBTQ+ inclusive educational curriculum in schools.
 In February 2019, New Jersey began allowing a neutral or non-binary gender choice on birth certificates.

 Religion

 By number of adherents, the largest religious traditions in New Jersey, according to the 2010 Association of Religion Data Archives, were the Roman Catholic Church with 3,235,290; Islam with 160,666; and the United Methodist Church with 138,052.
-The world's largest Hindu temple is in Robbinsville, Mercer County.
+The world's largest Hindu temple outside Asia is in Robbinsville, Mercer County.
 In September 2021, the State of New Jersey aligned with the World Hindu Council to declare October Hindu Heritage Month.
-In January 2018, Gurbir Grewal became the first Sikh American and Indian American and serve as state attorney general in the United States.
+In January 2018, Gurbir Grewal became the first Sikh American to serve as state attorney general in the United States.
 In January 2019, Sadaf Jaffer of Montgomery became the first female Muslim American mayor, first female South Asian mayor, and first female Pakistani-American mayor in the U.S. Large numbers of Orthodox Jews are now migrating to New Jersey from New York, due to the latter's higher cost of living.
+The world's largest gathering of rabbis outside of Israel occurred in Edison on December 1, 2024.